patricmaffi/goldenraspberryawards/README.md

 ### What is this repository for? ###
 * Quick summary <br/>
+It's a Back End Java Spring Boot Web Application. <br/>
-The application consist in a list of movies informations loaded in a H2 database.<br/>
+The application consists of a list of movies informations loaded in a H2 database.<br/>
-It is possible to insert new movies, list those movies and see the winners of Golden Raspberry Awards.<br/>
+It is possible calling rest api to insert new movies, list those movies and see the winners of Golden Raspberry Awards.<br/>
-The main challenge is show up the min and max interval of awards winners producers.<br/>
+The main challenge is to show up the min and max interval of awards winners producers.<br/>

 ### How do I get set up? ###
 #### Java Execution ####